dotnet/csharpstandard/standard/expressions.md

 >     }
 >
 >     public T G<T>(object o)
->         where T : System.Attribute
+>         where T : Attribute
 >     {
 >         return o as T;       // Ok, T has a class constraint
 >     }